 Is Bath on your UK travel list?
 If not, why not?
-When I realised I only had a few more weeks left as a resident of the UK I there was one place in England I knew I HAD to visit before I left.
+When I realized I only had a few more weeks left as a resident of the UK I there was one place in England I knew I HAD to visit before I left.
 Bath.
 Even though I only had 24 hours in Bath (I wish I’d had longer) it was just long enough to explore this incredible city.
 Continue reading to find out how to spend a day in Bath.

 There are so many reasons why Bath should be on your UK must see list.
 I think one of the big pulls for a lot of people though is its proximity to London.
 It’s one a few hours on the train or coach from London and if you book in advance you can get really cheap fairs (I think I paid £7!) so it’s great for a day trip from London, you could easily make it there and back in a day and not feel too rushed.

 5 Facts About Bath